cameronfabbri/cWGANs/README.md

 ![i3](https://i.imgur.com/PaDw1RV.png)

-This shows interpolation between four faces (four corners)
+This shows interpolation between four faces (four corners) using random attributes for each face, and interpolating between the attributes as well.
 ![i4](https://i.imgur.com/q13bJL3.png)

 ### How to run